idameitil/polyphenol-oxidases/README.md

 This file is uploaded to timetree.org and the tree is saved in `data/species-tree/species.nwk`.

-A clade file is made with underscores in species names: `data/species-tree/clades2.csv`.

 The plot is made with the R script: `src/species-tree/dotplot.R`.

 # Make MCC tree